onaio/akuko-temporal-go-tooling/README.md

 # akuko-temporal-go-tooling

-This Go module provides tools for executing various temporal activities related to GeoParquet files.
-It includes functionality for converting a GeoParquet file to GeoJSON and sanitizing GeoJSON feature property names.
+This Go module provides various Akuko temporal activities written using the golang language.
+At the moment the activities include functionality for converting a GeoParquet file to GeoJSON and sanitizing GeoJSON feature property names.

 ## Features